gilardh/dev-website/pages/developers.md

 ### -rpcthreads=<n>
        Set the number of threads to service RPC calls (default: 4)

-## -Metrics Options (only if -daemon and -printtoconsole are not set):
+## Metrics Options (only if -daemon and -printtoconsole are not set):

 ### -showmetrics
        Show metrics on stdout (default: 1 if running in a console, 0 otherwise)